sandro/hash_proxy/README.markdown

 4. Start a new node

     `bundle exec bin/hash-proxy-node`

-    close the old one with CTRl-C
-    check `c.list`, the array will be empty
+    Close the first node with CTRl-C, then check `c.list`; the array will be empty

 5. Check the dump (persistence)

     The 'dump' log is written out every second if 1000 entries have been made.

     `$ cat dump`

 6. The log gets restructured (truncated) every 15 seconds, leaving only the relevant changes.